Putnam Park Wildflowers

 Flower description:

-Petal count: 5, ray florets absent, about 25 to 40 disk florets per head.
+Petal count: ray florets absent, typically about 18 to 30 disc florets per head.
+Disc florets 5-lobed.

 Color: pink